long-m-r/MyDiPy/readme.md

 What MyDiPy does is extend this functionality so that it *actually works at runtime* in a way you would expect.
 That means overloading functions, type checking on arguments, multiple dispatch, inheriting from parent classes, and even a unified casting framework.

 ## Note
-This is a proof-of-concept project from a couple of weekends of tinkering.
+This is a proof-of-concept project from a couple of weekends of experimenting.
 I have not used this in any other projects (yet).
 While it seems to work remarkably well, there are [known issues](https://github.com/long-m-r/MyDiPy/issues) that need resolving.

 ## Examples
 The first example highlights method overloading, multiple dispatch, and overloading: